-What are average monthly earnings?
+What are earnings and average monthly earnings?

-Earnings are defined as the sum of your salary, overtime pay, longevity pay, assignment pay, payments for accrued holiday time, payments for accrued blood time, annual "cashout" payments for accrued vacation and payments for accrued compensatory time.
+For service before October 1, 2011, earnings are defined as the sum of your salary, overtime pay, longevity pay, assignment pay, payments for accrued holiday time, payments for accrued blood time, annual "cashout" payments for accrued vacation and payments for accrued compensatory time.
 Earnings do not include payments for unused sick time or unused vacation time.
+Beginning on October 1, 2011, your pensionable earnings will only include salary, longevity pay and assignment pay.
+Your earnings will no longer include overtime, payments for accrued holiday time, payments for accrued blood time, annual cash out payments for accrued vacation time and payments for accrued comp time.

-Your average monthly earnings are defined as $1/12^{\text{th}}$ of the arithmetical average of your highest paid three 12-month measurement periods preceding your retirement date, excluding pay for overtime in excess of 400 hours for each 12-month measurement period.
+If you were eligible to retire on September 30, 2011 and to determine the frozen accrued benefit as of September 30, 2011 if you were not eligible to retire on that date, your average monthly earnings are defined as $1/12^{th}$ of the arithmetical average of your highest paid three 12-month measurement periods preceding your retirement date, excluding pay for overtime in excess of 400 hours for each 12-month measurement period.
+Beginning on October 1, 2011, instead of using the best three year average, the definition has changed to the best five year average.
+Under the Ordinance after October 1, 2011, your average monthly earnings are your highest consecutive 60 months of the last 120 months of service.
+In other words, it is your best 5 of the last 10 years of service.